wmtech-1/GDPR_Helper_JS/README.md

 ## Important Notes
 + By using the Helper JavaScript, you confirm that you have obtained required consents from end users.
 + This code was forked from https://github.com/appnexus/cmp

+## Download Script

++ `./build/cmp.bundle.js` - Helper Script to include on your site

+## How to Include on Web Page
+Harshad to fill in

+# Instructions to extend (Optional)
 ### Installation

 ```sh